coins/bitcoin-scripts/composite-opcodes.md

 ## Time and Block Height

-The following script proves that the block height is at least 700123.
+The following script prove can almost proof the block height.
+Here the unlocking script provides height `700123` and the script verifies that the block height is at least that high

 ```
 btcdeb "[